Mature Masculine

 Real confrontation has a particular quality:

-Clear: You know what needs to be said.
+Clear: We know what needs to be said.

-Connected: You remain in relationship, not against them.
+Connected: We remain in relationship, not against them.

-Willing to be affected: You can hear their response and let it change you.
+Willing to be affected: We can hear their response and let it change us.

 True confrontation often feels uncomfortable but not violent.
-You're facing something difficult together.
-There is often relief once it happens.
+Two people face something difficult together.
+More often than not, relief follows.

 Cultivating Confrontation

-Check your motivation: Before confronting, ask: Am I addressing this because something real needs to change, or am I trying to punish?
+Check our motivation: Before confronting, ask: Do I address this because something real needs to change, or because I want to punish?

 Start small: Build the muscle with low-stakes situations.
-Speak up about small things while observing your feelings.
+Speak up about small things while observing our feelings.

-Repair when you miss: You will sometimes confront poorly.
-Acknowledge it, take responsibility, and try again.
+Repair when we miss: We will sometimes get it wrong.
+Own it, take responsibility, and try again with more care.

 Inquiry